mantl/mantl/docs/security/security.rst

 tend to provide support for SSL and HTTP basic authentication while projects in the Hadoop ecosystem favor Kerberos

-Note: at the current time the infrastructure is not suitable for running untrusted code or multi-tenant workloads.
+.. note:: At the current time the infrastructure is not suitable for running untrusted code or multi-tenant workloads.

 Focus Areas
 -----------